Careers

 Pay: $225/day

-Overall Function: The Camp Health Care Administrator is responsible for coordinating, overseeing, and documenting all aspects of health care for campers and staff in alignment with American Camp Association (ACA) Standards, Camp policies, and applicable state and federal regulations.
-This role ensures a safe, welcoming, and well-organized health care environment by providing professional medical oversight, effective communication, and thorough documentation.
+This is a residential nurse position, requiring on-site living accommodations during program weeks.
+The Camp Health Care Coordinator is responsible for coordinating, overseeing, and documenting all aspects of health care for campers and staff in alignment with American Camp Association (ACA) Standards, Camp policies, and applicable state and federal regulations.

 Summary of Responsibilities